-The Situation Calculus [7] is a second order logical language with equality which allows for reasoning about actions and their effects.
+The Situation Calculus [10] is a second order language with equality which allows for reasoning about actions and their effects.
 The world evolves from an initial situation due to primitive actions.
 Possible world histories are represented by sequences of actions.
-The situation calculus distinguishes three different sorts: actions, situations, and domain objects.
-A special binary function symbol do: $action \times situation \rightarrow situation$ exists, with do(a, s) denoting the situation which arises after performing action a in situation s.
-The constant S_0 denotes the initial situation, i.e., the situation where no actions have occurred yet.
-The state the world is in is characterised by functions and relations with a situation as their last argument.
+The situation calculus distinguishes three different sorts: actions, situations, and domain dependent objects.
+A special binary function symbol do : action × situation → situation exists, with do(a, s) denoting the situation which arises after performing action a in situation s.
+The constant $S_0$ denotes the initial situation, i.e. the situation where no actions have yet occurred.
+We abbreviate the expression $do(a_n, \ldots do(a_1, S_0) \ldots)$ with $do([a_1, \ldots, a_n], S_0)$ .

+The state the world is in is characterized by functions and relations with a situation as their last argument.
 They are called functional and relational fluents, respectively.
 The third sort of the situation calculus is the sort action.
-Actions are characterised by unique names.
-For each action one has to specify a precondition axiom stating under which conditions it is possible to perform the respective action and an effect axiom formulating how the action changes the world in terms of the specified fluents.
-For space reasons we will not go into the formal details here.
-To get an idea, it is enough to know that actions can only be performed when they are possible, i.e., their precondition axiom holds, and their effects are manifested in the environment.
-Finally, we need a so-called basic action theory [9] (BAT), which is a set of logical sentences containing axioms about action preconditions and effects, axioms about what is true in the initial situation and some further foundational axioms.
-For details we refer to [8,9].
+For each action one has to specify a precondition axiom stating under which conditions it is possible to perform the respective action and effect axioms formulating how the action changes the world in terms of the specified fluents.
+An action precondition axiom has the form $Poss(a(\boldsymbol{x}), s) \equiv \Phi(\boldsymbol{x}, s)$ where the binary predicate $Poss \subseteq action \times situation$ denotes when an action can be executed, and $\boldsymbol{x}$ stands for the arguments of action a.
+After having specified when it is physically possible to perform an action, it remains to state how the respective action changes the world.
+This is done by so-called successor state axioms [11].